www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-t43-ensure-that-website-design-is-accessible-and-good.md

 # Service Tasks
 * Check warnings and errors in the browser.
 * Check static website with an analyzer: find public analyzer
 # Tasks
-* [ ] Consider Latvian style decorations for things like the footer bar.
-* [ ] Create in line action button style, that is not intrusive.
-We will probably use the same style as inline links.
-* [ ] Make error button in header a link to the error log.
 * [ ] Privacy pop up does not work nicely with multiple lines of text and small display.
 * [ ] Privacy pop up does not work on iPhone at all.
 * [ ] Consider buying the cheapest Apple laptop, in order to test GUI via Safari.
 * [ ] Rename `Front Menu` to `Intro Page`, as otherwise it is too hard to understand the difference to `Main Menu`.
 * [ ] Ask ChatGPT how my website looks like.
 What could be improved?
-WHat is good or bad?
+What is good or bad?
 * [ ] JavaScript is not working on iPhone and Safari.
     * [x] Is it possible to execute Safari on Linux? -> There does not seem to be an easy way.
     * [ ] Maybe there is a developer mode/console on iPhone's Safari? -> Yes, via USB, but `Web Inspector` and `window.onerror` is better.
         * [x] Render error messages in meta column, via a hidden chapter, which can be viewed via a click on the error button.
         * [ ] Use `Web Inspector` from App store in iPhone instead, but maybe `window.onerror` is enough. -> `window.onerror` is not enough, as the errors are not visible in Safari.
         * [ ] Document `Web Inspector` usage and `window.onerror` extension for this weekly task.
+    * [ ] Make error button in header a link to the error log.
 * [ ] Add grain effect to background color.
 * [ ] Lists in texts does not look good compared to lists in the meta column.
 * [ ] The parent pages are not correct.